Two quotes from Aldous Huxley:

 Huxley’s quotes above suggest that the development of oppressive power structures comes from people’s fascination with or lust for power.

 I got thinking on this when I saw a book in the bookstore here in Baguio City, Philippines.
 It is “Embracing Shared Ministry” by Joseph Hellerman.
-I haven’t bought it yet… but maybe I will (I am extremely cautious in my book spending).
-His basic argument is that the early church was meant to be counter-cultural.
+I went back a few weeks later and found that it was already purchased by someone else (here in the Philippines, finding a good theology book available is a rare thing.)
+Curiously, a friend of mine had bought it and when he went back to his home country, he gave it to me.
+Nice!!
+Hellerman’s basic argument is that the early church was meant to be counter-cultural.
 Greco-Roman culture promoted centralization of power and fascination with warlords and emperors.
 The early church, correctly, rebelled against this.
 Hellerman suggested this is especially evident in Paul’s Epistle to the Church of Philippi.

 I think a lot of Evangelical Churches have become a bit too cozy with power.
 In the recent elections, a lot of pastors I know are supporting (both here in the Philippines, as well as the United States) individuals that are powerbrokers while being pretty unpalatable ethically.
 Perhaps they see these individuals as the best choices (embracing the “lesser evil” ethical model).
 But the focus seems to be on their perceived ability to wield power and affect change over whether they have the will to affect change righteously (either in method or in goal).
 Despite the collapse of so many “Super-Christians,” especially from mega-churches or TV ministries, there seems to still be a fascination with “powerful” Christians, and many still embrace a Triumphalistic form of Christianity.

-One of the odd things, I am speaking now as a Baptist missionary, I have seen in Baptist cirrcles is the strong support among Baptist leaders for the concept of the “Senior Pastor.”
+One of the odd things (I am speaking now as a Baptist missionary) I have seen in Baptist cirrcles is the strong support among Baptist leaders for the concept of the “Senior Pastor.”
 Baptist apologists will argue against many church practices– sprinkling, infant baptism, hierarchal denominationalism, credalism, and such– based on Biblical arguments and the practices of the early church.
-Baptists correctly challenge the formal priestly office as an invention centuries after the early church.
+Baptists challenge the formal priestly office as an invention centuries after the early church.
 Baptist also correctly challenge the hierarchal offices above the local churches in some denominations (often misusing early titles of “bishop” and “apostle”).
 But when it comes to the issue of local church leadership, the apologists reverse and begin seeking to justify the historical practice in the Baptist church, rather than drawing from the primitive church.
 Now, it may not be wrong to have a single “chief elder” in the church, but there certainly is nothing uniquely right about it.
+This may or may not be an example of sloppy exegesis, but it appears to me to be most certainly evidence that people in power like to find ways to get God to support their hold on power, and accumulation of more power.